 It depends on several factors.
 These include your current age, desired retirement age, expected annual retirement expenses, and projected investment growth rate.

-Online calculators crunch these numbers to give you a personalized coastFI target to work towards.
+Online calculators (like this one!) crunch numbers to give you a personalized coastFI target to work towards.
 They can also show how small changes, like retiring a few years later or living on less, impact your coastFI number.

 The origins of coastFI